Updated Jan 30, 2024

 Why is My Kitten so Hyper?

 After people adopt a kitten, they sometimes wonder why their kitten is so hyper!
-This is especially true if a kitten was more subdued at the shelter, and then after a few days at home they open up.
+This is especially true if a kitten is more subdued at the shelter and then, after a few days at home, their activity level spikes.

 All of this newfound energy is completely normal!
 Kittens play to learn how to be an adult cat and practice some of their most important skills, including running, climbing, and attacking.
 As your kitten gets older and becomes more familiar with their surroundings, they might push the boundaries even more with aggressive behavior.
 This could include climbing on furniture, playing roughly with claws and teeth, or attacking other animals in the household.

-All of this behavior is healthy as your kitten is developing, but it’s important to know how to redirect it.
+This behavior is healthy as your kitten develops, but it’s important to know how to redirect it.
+New cat parents need to identify when kitties calm down to help with their hyperactivity.
 You don’t want to risk hurting yourself, your cat, or your belongings.
 Let’s look at some tips on how to calm a hyper kitten down.